Quitch/Queller-AI/README.md

  - Unrestricted air usage

 ### Bot
- - Doesn't build vehicle factories
+ - Doesn't build vehicle factories except to detect mines
- - MLA will build a vehicle factory for Skitters if it detects the possibility of mines

 ### Cautious
  - Looks for overwhelming odds in battle
  - Will get orbital as soon as possible on multi-planet systems
+ - Consider using in close quarter FFAs

 ### Land
  - Won't build naval factories
+ - If you're playing a map without water this can be a tiny sim speed boost

 ### Naval
  - Attempts to build a naval factory first